burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 Minimalistic verison here: https://pt-emscriptenport.x10.mx/barerunner.html

-## Unfortunate Update
-As of 6/15/24, I will be on an long hiatus for an unknown amount of time.
-This is due to an incident that left me with out a means of updating ANY of my projects, so don't expect an update to roll out any time soon.
-The main site will still be up, and I will try to maintain it if anything were to happen.
-My projects are NOT being discontinued, as I will immediately start working on them as soon as I can.

-But at least you wont have to clear your cache frequently anymore :)

 ## HOW TO CLEAR CACHE
 > This is needed everytime I update the main website, else the game crashes